Reentry Coaching & Support

 Dayton Correctional Reentry Simulation

 In sixty to ninety minutes, the Simulation mimics the first month of release for ladies scheduled to go HOME within 3 months.
 Participants experience the struggles and challenges faced by individuals as they transition post release.
-During the simulation participants navigate obstacles such as getting IDs, reporting requirements, acquiring employment, housing, etc. By experiencing the simulation, volunteers also gain visibility into the individual's perspectives and discover innovative ways to help those we serve succeed.
+During the simulation participants navigate obstacles such as getting IDs, reporting requirements, acquiring employment, housing, etc. By experiencing the simulation, volunteers also gain visibility into the resident's perspectives and discover innovative ways to help those we serve succeed.
 Our mission is that each participant leaves EMPOWERED and EQUIPPED to leave prison and never return!

 Looking for reentry assistance for yourself or someone you know?
 Drop us a line and we're happy to assist you!